This is the quickest French onion soup. It’s ready in under 15 minutes but is as decadent and delicious as the original.

 Instructions

-- Cut the butter into small pieces and put it into a very large skillet over medium heat.
-Peel and slice one onion.
-Add it to the skillet.
+- Melt butter in a large skillet over medium heat.
+Add the onions and spread them out.
 Increase heat to medium-high.
-Add 1/2 teaspoon of the brown sugar and a pinch of salt and of black pepper.
+Add the brown sugar, 1/4 teaspoon of the salt, and the black pepper.
 Stir.
-Peel and slice a second onion.
-Add it to the skillet with another 1/2 teaspoon brown sugar and some salt and pepper.
-Stir.
-Repeat with final onion.
-Cover skillet (if you don’t have a cover for it, use a large baking sheet or a big piece of aluminium foil).
+Cover skillet (if you don’t have a cover for it, use a large baking sheet or a big piece of aluminum foil).
 Continue to cook over medium-high heat, stirring occasionally, until well-browned and very soft, 10-11 minutes.

 - Meanwhile, preheat the broiler.
-Pour the beef stock into a large pot or Dutch oven over high heat.
-Add 1 teaspoon of salt and the thyme.
+Then, pour the beef stock into a large pot or Dutch oven over high heat.
+Add 1/2 of the teaspoon of salt and the thyme.
 Cover and bring to a boil.
 Reduce to a simmer.

-- While the stock is heating, slice the bread into 4-5 slices.
-Put in a single layer on a baking sheet and put it under the broiler until it is toasted.
-Shred the cheese.
+- While the stock is heating, put bread slices in a single layer on a baking sheet and put it under the broiler until tops of bread slices are toasted.
 Remove toast from broiler.
 Flip slices over.
 Top each with some of the cheese.
 Return it to under the broiler until cheese is melted.
+Remove from oven.

 - When the onions are well-browned, add the wine to them.
 Stir it until most of the wine has evaporated.
 Add the onions and wine to the hot stock.
 Taste and add salt and pepper if needed.